codedrifter-mx/IEPC_school_election_simulator/README.md

 ./vendor/bin/sail php artisan migrate:fresh --seed
 ```

-6. Go to http://localhost/ on navigator
+6. Go to http://localhost/ on navigator, You can use preregister users like a@a.com (school) or e@e.com (IEPC), password for them are 12345678

 # AWS Production